 3. Mitigation.
 The proposed project includes excavation of streambed removing sediment and aquatic vegetation, widening of the stream banks and removing native and exotic vegetation from the banks.
-Additionally, the project includes annual maintenance of the facility including removal of vegetation, through mechanical and chemical means, and removal of sediment.
-The net result of the project on the stream resources is to remove all vegetation within the stream and along its banks and increase maintenance activities within the stream.
+Additionally, the project includes annual maintenance of the facility including removal of vegetation from half the stream through mechanical and chemical means, and removal of sediment.
+The net result of the project on the stream resources is to prevent any significant amount of vegetation from being established within the stream and increase maintenance activities within the stream.
 The loss of aquatic vegetation could adversely affect stream resources by decreasing the stream's ability to absorb pollution and reducing the amount of nutrients available to organisms in the water.
 In addition, the widening of the stream and the loss of bank vegetation may also result in significant water temperature increases because of the expanded surface area exposed to the sun and loss of shading.
-Finally, the increased maintenance from the project will cause annual disturbances to the stream including removal of recently established vegetation, application of pesticides, removal pools, riffles, and other stream resources that may have formed since the previous year, removal of benthic organisms and burrowing male gobies, and other annual disturbances to stream resources.
-Although the Commission recognizes that the County floodcontrol district currently conducts maintenance activities on this stream, the proposed project will change the irregular maintenance schedule that currently occurs (the last maintenance activity occurred in 1997) to an annual maintenance schedule.
+Finally, the increased maintenance from the project will cause annual disturbances to the stream including removal of recently established vegetation, application of pesticides, removal of pools, riffles, and other stream resources that may have formed since the previous year, removal of benthic organisms and burrowing male gobies, and other annual disturbances to stream resources.
+Although the Commission recognizes that the County flood-control district currently conducts maintenance activities on this stream, the proposed project will change the irregular maintenance schedule that currently occurs (the last maintenance activity occurred in 1997) to an annual maintenance schedule.
 In summary, the proposed flood-control project could have significant effects on stream resources by increasing water temperature, increasing pollution inputs, removal of vegetation, and increased streambed disturbances.
+To partially mitigate this impact, the Corps proposes to install fish improvements in the corridor.
+These improvements include goby refugia that will provide a place for gobies to hide or be isolated from the main currents, fish ledges to provide some shading for steelhead trout, and fish baffles (a double row of large angular rocks) that provide areas for small fish to hide.
+The project also includes several boulder fields in the stream that are necessary as energy dissipaters but also provide some changes in water conditions making the stream more suitable for steelhead migration.